applitude/applitude.github.io/_posts/english_posts/2018-09-18-vedtekter_en.md

 title: Statutes
 ---

-## Statutes for Applitude student organization
+## Statutes for Appsolutt student organization

 ##### To keep the integrity of the statutes we only have a norwegian version